Emma Goldman could have made a fortune from her ice cream parlor in Worcester, Mass.

 Emma Goldman described what happened next in her autobiography.
 The customer said, “Are you sick, young lady?
 Can I do anything for you?”
 She told him he could give her the newspaper in exchange for the ice cream and then closed the store.

-She ran home, and she, Stein and Berkman decided they had to be with the workers.
+She ran home, and she, Stein and Berkman decided they had to join the workers.
 Their landlord told them they were crazy because their ice cream parlor would bring them a fortune.
 They turned the store over to the landlord and took the morning train to New York.

 Ultimately, Frick prevailed over the workers.